-Guidance on sharing of data is provided by Data.NSW, including the Five Safes data sharing principles58.
+Guidance on sharing of data is provided by Data.NSW, including the Five Safes, also referred to as data sharing principles.

-The Commonwealth Data Sharing Principles59 help agencies to think about all of these factors together and better manage any risks associated with data sharing.
+The Commonwealth Data Sharing Principles help agencies to think about all of these factors together and better manage any risks associated with data sharing.

-The five Data Sharing Principles (The Principles) provide a framework for government agencies to share data safely.
+The five Data Sharing Principles ('The Principles') provide a framework for government agencies to share data safely:

 - Share data for appropriate and authorised purposes

 - Share data only with authorised users

 - Use data in a safe and secure environment

 - Apply appropriate protections to the data

-- Ensure public outputs from data sharing projects do not identify the people or organisations in the data
+- Ensure public outputs from data sharing projects do not identify the people or organisations in the data.